 Evolution Garden

-This area is designed to show how plants have evolved over millions of years.
+This area is designed as an education trail to show how plants have evolved over millions of years.

 Blocks of coal have been added to show what such plants finally became.
 The fossil was found in the Chapeltown area by a party of railway navvies in 1875.
 In the early 1980s it was moved from High Hazels Park to the Botanical Gardens.